mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/fluent-remote-visualization.md

 PS Z:\> ssh -L 8001:c078:2678 joeuser@wendian.mines.edu
 ```
-The first number '8001' is your choice, the compute host name is c078, and the second number '2678' is the port number gave in the submit script.
+The first number `8001'`is your choice, the compute host name is `c078`, and the second number `2678` is the port number gave in the submit script.

 ### Step 3: Start your local client and connect